EthACKdotOrg/fogmail/README.md

 Also, all the configurations will be open.
 Well, you won't get hand on the private keys for SSL certificates, of course.
 But all the other parts will be accessible.
 Here.

 ## Community
-If the entry points will be managed by a couple of people (@cjeanneret mostly), the design will allow people to help.
+If the entry points will be managed by a couple of people (@SwissTengu mostly), the design will allow people to help.
 Mostly for mail storage.
 Using tahoe-lafs, anyone wanting to give some giga to the project will be able to do so.
 We will provide a simple receipt allowing you to just apply it, and you're done.

 ## Decentralization
 Mail aren't good for decentralization.
 And it will most probably never be.
 But still, we do have ways to do some nice things: